What is a Caesarean or C-section?

 2) Period pain and cramping: the uterus doubles in size with menstruation and when stuck by scar tissue, moms can experience increased cramping

-3) Low back pain: the uterosacral ligaments attach to the sacrum and adhesions at the uterus restrict the normal mobility of the ligaments causing low back or sacral pain
+3) Low back pain: the uterosacral ligaments attach to the sacrum and restrictions at the uterus restrict the normal mobility of the ligaments causing low back or sacral pain

 4) Bladder urgency or frequency: the bladder needs to expand when it fills.
 Scar tissue can restrict the bladder's ability to expand

 5) Painful sex (especially with deep thrusting)